DuendeInexistente/Cirque/ShortStories/stars.md

 ## Yet wish that you stay away from me.

+The stallion walked slowly between the statues, the whitened walls of buildings that had long since been occupied surrounding the plaza like silent watchers, the high towers and spires that had once promised to shelter travelers now empty since time immemorial.
+And in his step was a solemnity, as was there in his face, even in the way his walking made his starry deep purple mane and tail wave behind him like water.

+ "...Haáklu priêkzytrânkdêm," He sang under his breath, the private whisper of someone who knows himself alone.
+"Nezkpretaro, teknovoriz..."

+Rain, so fine it was closer to mist, fell over his blue fur and on the tiled floor of the plaza.
+The tiles weren't a square pattern, nor any specific shape: They were instead circles, rhombs, triangles, complex shapes that drew a larger pattern over the floor of the plaza, each made on it's own over the course of many patient decades.
+And there were silent denizens all around the plaza: Those of stone were frozen in place, a giant battle stopped short before it began, spears and armour and swords ready to strike their enemies.
+Each of the ponies was stuck in the motion of shouting, their wings leathery, fangs on their mouths.

+Those of copper sat silently, patiently, vacuous eyes staring at the infinite.
+The stallion looked briefly into one, still singing his song, knowing himself alone.

+In the tallest tower of the city, a bell ringed.
+The stallion's heart also rang with joy, in spite of the bleakness of his task, as the copper statues moved slightly, starting to sing in a massive chorus, only the soft rain accompanying them.

+But for now the stallion kept walking, a rag of intertwined purple hair held in his magic, navigating the statues.
+Here and there were specks of dust on the statues that he cleaned away quickly but carefully, but they weren't his objective still.

+And there, at the center of the battlefield.

+This bat pony did not scream like the others; Instead, he walked with patient violence in his body.
+On his tail was a spear held like a scorpion's sting, and layered armour covered his chest but not his legs.
+The helmet, unadorned, hid the eyes below, a blind warrior that still awaited patiently for battle.
+Had one been curious enough -and the stallion had been- a rag could be just barely glanced between the head and the helmet, a strap covering the eyes of the pony.

+The stallion started cleaning this statue with accustomed patience, touching it with awe and respect despite how embittered his face was, and only once it was clean did he start singing with his chorus:

+"zintevori patzivota, sintêárru zlêpêtchá" He sang loudly now, draping the cloth -a scarf- around his neck.

-[^fall]: O_U had a much heavier and more resistant than the other units' that allowed it to remain completely active, despite the wind overwhelming it's non-interrelative levitation systems.
+[^fall]: O_U had a much heavier and more resistant than the other units' that allowed it to remain completely active, despite the wind overwhelming it's non-relative levitation systems.
 Unable to do anything about the fall, protocol requested it at least log it.

 [^tritons]: O_U had not meet any female member of this species.